How to understand podcast stats

 Your podcast host probably offers statistics about downloads.
 Be aware of the following:

 - All podcast hosts measure downloads differently.
-Ones using the standard (they may describe themselves as “IAB v2 compliant”) are roughly comparable: but even these podcast hosts do not have identical measurement mechanisms.
+Ones using the standard (they may describe themselves as “IAB v2 compliant” or “IAB Certified”) are roughly comparable: but even these podcast hosts do not have identical measurement mechanisms.
 Ones that don’t use the standard, most notably Soundcloud, may appear to give you four or five times the amount of downloads.
 They’re not: they’re just counting them differently.
-When switching hosts, you won’t get the same numbers.
+When switching hosts, you won’t get the same numbers: they may go up or down.
+For more on this, read this story about Jimmy and the magic pizza shop, which helps explain more about IAB certification through the medium of pizza.

 Understanding the difference between plays, streams and downloads

 Many podcast apps download a podcast automatically; and don’t report back to your podcast host if it’s actually been played.
-However, the default for some podcast apps, notably Google Podcasts, Leela or Spotify, is only to download the audio for a podcast if you press the play button.
-(This behaviour is typically known as “streaming,” though technically that’s not quite what’s happening, so this may lead to arguments).
+However, the default for some podcast apps, notably Google Podcasts or Spotify, is only to download the audio for a podcast if you press the play button.
+(This behaviour is typically known as “streaming,” though technically it’s a progressive download - and looks like a download to your podcast host).

 A “play” normally means that there’s a human being listening.
 A “download” doesn’t always mean a podcast was ever listened-to.
-(32% of respondents to this UK survey say they listen to half their downloaded episodes or fewer).
+32% of respondents to this UK survey say they listen to half their downloaded episodes or fewer.
+Or, consider how you listen to, say, The Daily - if you’re anything like me, you look at the latest episodes and choose a story that sounds interesting: only listening to one out of every two downloads.

 Unfortunately, in most cases a podcast host can only measure total downloads - and is unable to know whether a downloaded podcast was played.
 Caution, therefore, when comparing different podcast apps.

-You could argue that a play within Google Podcasts or Spotify, which both normally only “stream” a podcast on-demand, is more valuable than an automated and speculative download.
+You could argue that a play within Google Podcasts or Spotify, which both normally only “stream” a podcast on-demand, is more valuable than an automated and speculative download from Apple Podcasts or Overcast.
 In a blog post, Simplecast compare different podcast app behaviour.

 Understanding Spotify analytics